- Bill Negotiation

 I Asked, Charlie Answered

 Some of my initial questions included:

-- What was my income?
+- What was my grocery total last month?

 How Charlie Saves You Money

-So, one of the biggest ways they save you money is by looking at services you are already paying for and finding cheaper options.
+With Charlie, one of the biggest ways they save you money is by looking at services you are already paying for and finding cheaper options.

 Charlie also uncovers recurring charges, like magazine subscriptions I meant to cancel but never got around to doing.
 My eyes were also opened on the high cost of Hulu TV, which I rarely watch.
 It also suggested a cell phone contract that could save me money.